scientific-python/cookie/docs/pages/developers/nox.md

 #### Lint

-All Scikit-HEP developers should be using pre-commit directly, but this helps new users.
+Ideally, all developers should be using pre-commit directly, but this helps new users.

 ```python
 @nox.session